TheDuke427/gaseous/monica/README.md

 - Ensure cookies are enabled in your browser
 - Try disabling "Prevent Cross-Site Tracking" on iOS Safari

-### 502 Bad Gateway on Page Refresh

-**Symptom:** Pages load initially but refreshing causes 502 errors.

-**Solution:**
-- This is a known limitation of PHP's built-in server
-- Wait 30 seconds and try again
-- Consider the page successfully loaded on first try

 ### Mixed Content Errors (HTTPS)

 **Symptom:** Page loads but assets/login doesn't work when accessing via HTTPS.